docsforadobe/after-effects-expression-reference/docs/comp.md

 Returns true if the timecode is in drop-frame format.

 !!! note
-    Available in After Effects CS5.5 and later.
+    This functionality was added in After Effects CS5.5

 #### Type